IgnitionBoulder/2015week1/deliverables/README.md

 Classes and IDs give more specific instructions and functions compared to regular tags.

 What are elements?
 Elements are the content of a particular tag.
-Ex. <p> this is a paragraph </p>, the text "this is a paragraph" is an element while the <p> are the tags.
+Ex. 'this is a paragraph', the text (this is a paragraph) is an element while the p are the tags.

 What are tags?
 Tags give specification to elements on where they will be in the code.
 Tags open with <> and close with </>.
-A tag of <h3> blah blah</h3> will be in a different place and have a different meaning than the same text with <p> </p> tags.
+A tag of h3 blah blah h3 will be in a different place and have a different meaning than the same text with p tags.

 What are attributes?
 Attributes are properties of code that assign a different meaning to a common tag.
-Ex. <p id"serious">.
+Ex. p id"serious".
 The ID makes the paragraph differnt than a normal paragraph.

 What are forms?
+are special elements called controls that are used to make things like check boxes, menus etc.

 What is a div?
+Divs are containers that allow the code to be put into sections on the page.

 What are selectors?

 What are properties?
 What are values?
 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?